 Providing for the future of others is admirable and significant.
-When you designate a gift in your will or estate plan to the Turner Syndrome Foundation, Inc. you are leaving an enduring gift that promises a better future for babies born with Turner Syndrome.
+When you designate a planned gift in your will or estate plan to the Turner Syndrome Foundation, Inc. you are leaving an enduring gift that promises a better future for babies born with Turner Syndrome.

 When you designate a gift in your will or estate plan to the Turner Syndrome Foundation, you are leaving an enduring gift that promises a better future for babies born with Turner Syndrome.
 In addition there are a number of strategies that can benefit you directly while contributing to assist those affected by Turner Syndrome, as an opportunity of doing well by doing good.

 - Gifts of Life Insurance

 A thoughtful way to ensure that your support continues after you are gone is by taking a few simple steps when preparing your estate plan.
 You can maximize the amount that will go to charity and minimize the amount paid for taxes while knowing that you have earned thanks of those who will be helped by your caring generosity.
 A gift in your will, called a bequest, could be the right option for you.
 Bequests allow you to have an impact on the future without parting with your assets today.
 And, your generosity will continue long after you are gone.

 We provide an opportunity for people of all financial means to contribute in a meaningful way.
 Depending on your philanthropic priorities and your financial situation, you can talk with your attorney or financial advisor to determine which strategy and type of gift best suit your charitable goals.
 Give to a cause you care about most while gaining maximum tax benefits under state and federal law.
 Schedule a time to discuss ways you can maximize your gift.